Aleksandar Rogić: Senior career

 After the fusion of FCI Tallinn and FC Levadia Tallinn in November 2017, Aleksandar became the head coach of FC Levadia Tallinn, 9-time champions of Estonia.
 Rogić's first managerial trophy came on 23 February 2018, winning the Estonian Supercup against FC Flora.
 Levadia came back from two goals down, with late goals from Nikita Andrejev (84') and Kiril Nesterov (87'), eventually defeating Flora 4–3 on penalties.
 The same opponent was beaten in the finals of the Estonian Cup on 19 May, this time by 1–0, securing the second trophy for Levadia under Rogić.
 In April 2018, Aleksandar was again awarded the “Manager of the Month” award by Meistriliiga.

 On 11 October 2019, Rogić joined Polish Ekstraklasa side Arka Gdynia, two time winners of the Polish Cup and the Polish Super Cup.

 On 18 January 2021, he was appointed manager of the Serbia national under-19 team by Football Association of Serbia.
 He debuted with two wins against Bosnia and Herzegovina, played on 23 and 25 February 2021.
 After the cancelation of the qualifying tournament for European championship due to the Covid-19 pandemic, the executive committee of Football Association of Serbia appointed Rogić as the manager of Serbia U20 on 4 April 2021.

 On 12 June 2022, he returned to Poland, joining Kosta Runjaić's staff at Legia Warsaw as an assistant coach.
+Following the 2022–23 season, which saw Legia finish 2nd in the league table and win the Polish Cup, Rogić left the club.

+On 6 June 2024, Rogić was hired as an assistant manager by CSKA Moscow.
+He would assist Marko Nikolić, whom he previously assisted at Shabab Al Ahli.